AkmalFairuz/AkmalFairuz/README.md

 ### About Me

 Major in Computer Science.
-Owner & Lead Development Server at Venity Network.
+Owner & Lead Development Server at Venity Network since 2020.

 Doing lots of Minecraft things, and also doing lots of programming things.